Lower Mill Pond

 stop 6 – Lower Mill Pond Dam and the Broad Brook

 The Broad Brook is dammed at this location.
 Thus Lower Mill Pond is a reservoir.
-The water is diverted into the tunnel to the right and meet the powerhouse there.
+After the power system was changed, the water is diverted into the tunnel to the right and meets the powerhouse there.
+In the 1800s the tunnel was far to the left and went under the Williston Mills.

 stop 7 – New City